heritai/ml_docker_flask/README.md

     curl http://localhost:5000/functions
     ```

-    This will return a JSON response like:
+    This will return a JSON response listing the functions exposed by the `paq` package:

     ```json
     [